amazeeio/api-platform/README.md

+This is a fork of https://github.com/api-platform/api-platform .
+Do not fork this project to run yours, it will not be updated.
+We suggest forking the original project, and copying in the modified docker-compose.yml, Dockerfiles, and the .lagoon.yml file to run your api-platform project.

 <h1 align="center"><a href="https://api-platform.com"><img src="https://api-platform.com/logo-250x250.png" alt="API Platform"></a></h1>

 API Platform is a next-generation web framework designed to easily create API-first projects without compromising extensibility